 States that provide equitable funding to all school districts can help prevent poor students from having lower graduation rates, lower rates of pursuing higher education and smaller future incomes than their wealthy peers.
 The difference is dramatic: College graduates have $154 - $1,115 higher median weekly earnings than people with a high school diploma and no college experience, depending on the degree.

-Maryland has the 20th most equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
+Maryland has the 18th most equitable school districts in the U.S. overall, but some districts within the state are fairer than others.
 To find out where school funding is distributed most equitably, WalletHub scored 24 districts in Maryland based on two metrics: average household income and expenditures for public elementary and secondary schools per pupil.
-Read on for the district ranking and a complete description of our methodology.

 Most & Least Equitable School Districts in Maryland